 - Sleep problems, especially sleep apnea

 However, people with the above-listed risk factors can still maintain a lifestyle that can help keep insulin resistance under control.
 The most common cause of insulin resistance is diet.
-Millions of people in the U.S. eat a “Standard American Diet” which is high in sugars and carbohydrates and lack of exercise.
+Millions of people in the U.S. eat a “Standard American Diet” which is high in sugars and carbohydrates, and lack of exercise.

 What is Insulin?

 Insulin is a hormone that is released by the pancreas in response to energy taken in as food.
-The stomach breaks down food into simple sugars where they are then absorbed in the small bowel and taken to the liver; the liver then stimulates the pancreas to produce insulin which carries this energy throughout the body via the bloodstream and delivered to the muscles and organs where it is needed.
+The stomach breaks down food into simple sugars which are then absorbed in the small bowel and taken to the liver; the liver then stimulates the pancreas to produce insulin which carries this energy throughout the body via the bloodstream and is delivered to the muscles and organs where it is needed.
 It is normal for your insulin levels to rise after eating a meal, but once the digestive process is complete, levels will fall again.

 Healthy levels of insulin and the balance of expending as much energy as you are taking in also promotes healthy dilation of blood vessels.
 When the opposite occurs, and the balance is disrupted by taking in more energy than we expend, this can cause adverse reactions to the blood vessels which can lead to cardiovascular disease.
 Insulin also carries triglycerides and cholesterol into the bloodstream.